 There is no required textbook for this course.
-We will be drawing from a suite of papers, blog posts, text and other resources throughout the course.
+You will learn about each topic taught in the course from a suite of papers, blog posts, text and other resources throughout the course.
 As you find other resources that help you through the class, please feel free to share them with the instructor and your classmates.

-Throughout the course we will use computationally intensive techniques to address scientific questions.
-We will use a suite of different types of publicly available data including:
+Throughout the course you will use computationally intensive techniques to address scientific questions.
+You will use a suite of different types of publicly available data including:

-- Data collected using distributed in situ (on the ground) sensor networks and
+- Data collected using distributed in situ (on the ground) sensor networks.

 This course is technical.
-We will use the
+You will use the

 R scientific programming environment and the